polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

 by putting the file in his or hers _"~/documents/public/"_ folder.
 In addition, it allows a user to share a file, such that any user can both read and modify the file, by putting the file somewhere within the _"/common/"_ folder.

-Files in any of the _"/public/"_ folders (both common and private) are possible to access, with a direct link, for any random visitor, having a direct link to the file.
+Files in any of the _"/documents/public/"_ folders (both _"/common"_ and _"/users/"_) are possible to access, with a direct link, for any random visitor, having a direct link to the file.
 This is not true for files in the _"/common/documents/private/"_ folder, even though the files becomes both readable, and possible to edit, by any logged in user in the system.